 9. Cosmic Caverns

-The most stunning and largest privately owned caves in Arkansas is the Cosmic Caverns of Berryville.
+The most stunning and largest privately owned caves in Arkansas are the Cosmic Caverns of Berryville.
 The show cave, discovered in 1845, was developed and recognized as a tourist attraction in 1927.

 Cave Popcorn, stalagmites, stalactites, and flowstone are commonly found in Arkansas caves.
-Still, the two glimmering lakes whose depths are left undiscovered appears to be an eye candy of the Cosmic Caverns.
+Still, the two glimmering lakes whose depths are left undiscovered appear to be an eye candy of the Cosmic Caverns.

-The multitude of soda straw about 9 feet long is considered to be the longest formations in Ozark.
+The multitude of soda straws about 9 feet long is considered to be the longest formation in Ozark.

-Ozark blind salamanders, the frequently seen living creatures of this cave, welcomes the tourists in the warm walls with its enduring temperatures of about 640F.
+Ozark blind salamanders, the frequently seen living creatures of this cave, welcome the tourists in the warm walls with its enduring temperatures of about 640F.